forivall/tacoscript/doc/SPEC.md

   * `if (true);` ↔ `if true then pass`
   * `if (true) {}` ↔ `if true`

-10. When decompiling, variables that would be tacoscript keywords have a leading `\$` `var extern = 1;` ↔ `var \$extern = 1`
+10. When transposing, variables that would be tacoscript keywords have a leading `\$` `var extern = 1;` ↔ `var \$extern = 1`

   ```